StackVista/stackstate-docs/configure/telemetry/debug-telemetry-synchronization.md

 ## Telemetry synchronization process

-There are two types of integrations that deliver telemetry data to StackState:
+There are two types of integration that deliver telemetry data to StackState:

 - [Pull-based integrations](#pull-based-integrations) (AWS, Azure, Prometheus mirror and Splunk).
 - [Push-based integrations](#push-based-integrations) (all other integrations).